-Actuarial valuations were performed for the OPEB Plan as of December 31, 2020 and 2019.
+Actuarial valuations were performed for the OPEB Plan as of December 31, 2021 and 2020.
 The following table shows a summary of significant actuarial assumptions:

-2020 Actuarial Assumptions

-Acturial valuation date December 31, 2020

-Measurement date December 31, 2020
+Acturial valuation date December 31, 2021 Measurement date December 31, 2021 and after.

-Discount rate 2.00%

-Inflation 2.50%

-Salary increases 5.50%
+Discount rate 1.84% Inflation 2.50% Salary increases 5.50% Investment return 1.84%

-Investment return 2.00%

-Health care cost trend rate Starts with 7.75% in year 2022 and goes down to 5.0% in year 2028 and after.
+Health care cost trend rate Starts with 7.25% in year 2023 and goes down to 4.5% in year 2029

-Mortality RP-2014 base rates projected to 2020 using Scale MP2020

-Future participation For future eligible retirees, 100% are assumed to elect medical coverage.

-Dependent coverage 75% of employees were assumed to have spouses.
-Females were assumed to be 3 years younger than males.
+PubG-2010 base rates projected to 2021 using Scale MP2021 Mortality Future participation assumed to be 3 years younger than males.
 Of those covered under the provisions providing single coverage at no cost with higher dependent premium rates, 62.5% are assumed to elect single coverage and 37.5% are assumed to elect single and dependent coverage.
 Of those covered under the VTP healthcare provisions, 15.0% are assumed to elect single coverage and 85.0% are assumed to elect single and dependent coverage.
 Supplemental deferred vested members are assumed to elect single and dependent coverage.
-50% of Board deferred vested members are assumed to elect single coverage and 50% are assumed to elect single and dependent coverage and 50% of spouses covered under the healthcare plan during retirement are assumed to continue coverage after the death of the retiree.
+50% of Board deferred vested members are assumed to elect single coverage and 50% are assumed to elect single and dependent coverage.
+50% of spouses covered under the healthcare plan during retirement are assumed to continue coverage after the death of the retiree.

-Actuarial cost method Entry Age Normal Actuarial Cost Method